finitemobius/emdata/coordinate_systems.md

 # Coordinate Systems
 [emdata][1] files use the Cartesian, cylindrical, and spherical coordinate systems as used by [Harrington][2], [Hayt and Buck][3], and others.
 Software that implements [emdata][1] will recognize these coordinate systems according to the following descriptions.
 These coordinate systems apply to _coordinate_ and _vector component_ columns.

+Please note that vector components are not limited to coordinate system references.
+For example, right-hand and left-hand circular are valid vector components that are not valid coordinate components.
+(They are related to the spherical components, but are not themselves coordinates.)
+Vector components are discussed [separately][7].

 ## Cartesian
 The Cartesian, or _rectangular_, coordinate system is defined by the _x_, _y_, and _z_ axes.